Great Jones

-Great Jones is an American property management firm based in New York, NY.
-It was founded by Jay Goldklang, Abigail Besdin, and David Diaz.
-The company developed technology which allows homeowners to manage their rental homes via smartphone or the internet, acting as a Group Purchasing Organization (GPO) through consolidated purchasing for materials used in property maintenance.
+Great Jones is an American property management firm.
+The company develops technology that allows homeowners to manage their rental homes via smartphone or the internet, acting as a group purchasing organization (GPO) through consolidated purchasing for materials used in property maintenance.

-In 2018, the company raised $8 million in Series A financing from Crosslink Capital, Juxtapose, and several New York City real estate and technology entrepreneurs, including Floored founder Dave Eisenberg, Seamless founder Jason Finger, and serial entrepreneurs Kevin Ryan and David Rosenblatt.
+In 2018, the company raised $8 million in Series A financing from Crosslink Capital, Juxtapose, and entrepreneurs such as Seamless founder Jason Finger, Kevin Ryan and David Rosenblatt.

 The firm manages more than 1,000 properties valued at more than $150m in locations from Naples to Jacksonville.